By Theo van Kraay, Data and AI Solution Architect at Microsoft

 QnA Maker is a free, easy-to-use, web-based service that trains AI to respond to questions in a natural, conversational way.
 It is compatible across development platforms, hosting services and channels, and is the only question and answer service with a graphical user interface.
 You don’t need to be a developer to build and deploy a question and answer bot based on FAQ URLs, structured documents, or editorial content in minutes!

 The below instructions show you how to build the bot in QnA Maker, and make it visible as a “web chat” channel that anyone can interact with online.
-If you want to watch this being done in under 3 minutes, check out the video below!
+If you want to watch this being done in under 3 minutes, click here!

 Build a bot in minutes